Why Do SUVs Have Spoilers?

 A spoiler can help your SUV to go swifter.
 Although, it will not actually make your vehicle go any faster.
 Spoilers decrease the drag on your car, which means the engine has less resistance to overcome.

-The reduced resistance means the engine has less work to do in moving the car at higher speeds.
+The diminished resistance means the engine has less work to do in moving the car at higher speeds.
 So, even though the spoiler is not making the car go faster, it is helping.

 Final Thoughts